andrejprotti/server-names-api/README.md

 ![Image](https://i.imgur.com/fBwCn06.jpg)

 **server-names-api** takes a REST API approach to the basic CRUD functionality of the problem that was presented.
 Using Maven, Spring Boot, Hibernate and MySQL.
+I have chosen this approach because I felt it was more appropriate to the Create, Read, Update and Delete nature of what was presented as it could eventually become a Micro Service later on.
+I also believe I can present my skills better this way!

 ## Requirements